Triggers

 These advanced configuration options provide additional control over trigger behavior and execution logic.

-Purpose: ⚙️ Requires all defined triggers to be met before action fires.
+Requires all defined triggers to be met before the action fires.
+Defaults to false, meaning the first matching trigger is enough.

 Configuration: